signaldust/bunny-jit/README.md

 does not rely on anything other than `live` containing all live blocks.
 When it simplifies an operation into a `nop` it leaves it in-place for DCE to clean up.

+Because `opt_fold` also simplifies conditional jumps into non-conditional jumps and because `opt_dce` simplies unnecessary `phi` loops this gives us much of `SCCP` although we can't handle the cases where a branch must be taken for the branch condition to ever choose that branch.
+I'm not entirely convinced this would really be worth the trouble.

 Invariants: Folding does not use any properties of CFG.
 It only relies on the SSA invariant that definitions always dominate uses.